That’s the way you do it, you play the guitar on the MTV

 We LISTEN to music, right?

-We turned on the radio.
-We played singles, then albums, then 8-tracks and cassettes, eventually CDs.
-Now and then, we were treated to seeing our favorite artists perform on “American Bandstand,” “The Ed Sullivan Show,” “Midnight Special,” “Soul Train.”
+In the ’50s, ’60s and ’70s, we turned on the radio, and we played singles, albums, 8-tracks and cassettes.
+Now and then, we were treated to seeing our favorite artists perform on “American Bandstand,” “Hullabaloo,” “Shindig,” “The Ed Sullivan Show,” “Midnight Special” and “Soul Train.”

-But on August 1, 1981, that all changed.
-Thanks to the latest thing: Cable TV.
-Suddenly, we could see and hear rock music 24 hours a day, 7 days a week.
+But on August 1, 1981, there was a major paradigm shift in the music universe.
+Thanks to the spread of Cable TV and the proliferation of a multitude of programming options, suddenly we could see and hear rock music 24 hours a day, 7 days a week.

 We could watch MTV.